Yehuda Ashlag: Poland

 "The Tree of Life" by Rabbi Hayyim ben Joseph Vital in the Talmudic tractate he was meant to be studying.
 At the age of twelve, he studied the Talmud independently.
 By nineteen, Ashlag's knowledge of the Torah was profound enough for the rabbis of Warsaw to confer upon him the title of rabbi.

 During this period he worked as a judge in the court of the Warsaw rabbis and also gained experience as a teacher for training judges for Jewish courts.
-Ashlag also studied German while in Warsaw, and read original texts of Georg Wilhelm Friedrich Hegel, Karl Marx, Friedrich Nietzsche, and Arthur Schopenhauer.
+Ashlag also studied German while in Warsaw, read original texts of Georg Wilhelm Friedrich Hegel, Karl Marx, Friedrich Nietzsche, and Arthur Schopenhauer, and took part in socialist and communist demonstrations.

 While still in Poland, he met an unidentified Warsaw merchant, who revealed himself to Ashlag as a Kabbalist.
 Ashlag studied with this particular teacher every night for three months, he said, “until my arrogance separated us,” and the teacher disappeared.
 A few months later Ashlag met the teacher again, and after pleading with him, convinced him to reveal an important kabbalistic secret.
 The next day, the teacher died.